-- For wet areas such as bathrooms caulk the perimeter of the floor with a silicone caulk - bor wet areas such as bathrooms caulk the perimeter of the floor with a silicone caulk.
-Crotect the finished flooring from exposure to direct such cafaing and thermal expansion.
-Cruting resilient product into a fine point may lead to delamination.
+- 1. Protect all exposed edges of the flooring by installing wall molding and/or transition strips.
+Make sure that no plank will be secured in any way to the subfloor. - 2.
+For wet areas such as bathrooms caulk the perimeter of the floor with a flexible silicone caulk. - 3.
+Protect the finished flooring from exposure to direct sunlight to reduce fading and thermal expansion. - 4.
+Cutting resilient product into a fine point may lead to delamination.
 Use an ethyl cyanoacrylate based glue to help fuse the resilient point together.
 Be sure to clean all glue from the top surface immediately.
-Alcohol based glues may cause resilient products to swell.
-Adhering tape to the surface of your resilient flooring could damage the surface.
-Do not us tape to secure floor protection directly to the floor during construction or renovation.
+Alcohol based glues may cause resilient products to swell. - Adhering tape to the surface of your resilient flooring could damage the surface.
+Do not use tape to secure floor protection directly to the floor during construction or renovation.
 Instead, adhere tape to the material used to protect the floor and secure it to the base molding along the wall.
 A material such as ram board can also be used to protect your flooring.